AntipovDen/Personal-page-generator/README.md

 ### Changing the logo and your photo

 Upload your university or company logo to the the `images` folder and rename it to `UniLogo.png` or put the actual name of the file to the corresponding part of line 16 of `template.html`.
 Suggestion: most universities have logos of different styles, and usually they have a horizontal one, which has a width to height ratio approximately 5:1.
 This is the best logo for this webpage.
+Also update the link to your university's website in line 10 of `template.html` in `href` field.

 Upload your favorite photo of yourself to the `images` folder and rename it to `me.jpg` or put the actual name of the file to the corresponding part of line 20 of `template.html`.
 Please, crop our photo as a perfect square, otherwise it will appear not in a circle, but in an ellipse.